kanamania/AmbulanceRiderApp/INTEGRATION_STATUS.md

 ## Conclusion

-The Ambulance Rider App is **ready for integration testing**.
+The Global Express is **ready for integration testing**.
 All build issues have been resolved, the backend is connected and responding correctly, and the frontend is configured properly.

 **Next Action:** Begin comprehensive end-to-end testing using the test plan in `BACKEND_INTEGRATION_PLAN.md`.